 Business Process Modeling

 Business process modeling is an interdisciplinary area that has adopted a variety of paradigms and methodologies of different areas such as organizational management theory, computer science, mathematics, linguistics, semiotics, and philosophy (Ko, 2009).
 The aim of business process modeling is to build Business Process Diagrams (BPD), which are technical drawings that translate abstract representations of processes (Wahl and Sindre, 2006).
+This activity carried out in the early stages of a process elicitation and helps to identify problems in the beginning of the process development (Rolón et al., 2009), assisting in the design of valid process models.

 Since the introduction of flowcharts in the 1920s (Indulska et al., 2009) several notations have been developed to represent BPD.
 However, regardless of the notation used for a process model, its understanding by all stakeholders is of paramount importance to organizations.
+Moreover, a suitable analysis and verification of processes at the modeling stage would make easier the process maintenance tasks by reducing its implicit costs.
+This is why efforts should be made to impose quality characteristics to the process models.
 The next section presents some concepts about understanding.

 Understanding

+Since process diagrams are intended to support the activities of stakeholders with different technical backgrounds (e.g. process analysts, process designers, process implementers), they must have their proper understanding, among other purposes, to facilitate the communication among those kinds of stakeholders (Mendoza et al., 2018).
 Understanding is a criterion that helps to measure whether the information contained in a model can be understood by all stakeholders (Laue and Gadatsch, 2011).
 The authors also point out that understanding is one of the criteria used to evaluate the quality of a model.
 This definition implies that the opinion can be investigated from two central angles: personal factors, related to the reader of the model, and the factors that relate to the model itself.

 In addition to this definition, in Mendling et al. (2012), the authors emphasize that the understanding of a process model is a function related to the characteristics of the model and to the users who will interpret it.
 For these authors, the understanding of the models by the stakeholders is a prerequisite for several tasks related to the model, such as communication, design, organizational reengineering, project management, end-user queries, etc.